 Write down rules that mirror your expectations.
 Stress upon respectful behavior towards others at all times.

-Address issues like name calling, destruction of property, and physical aggression so that your child knows that such behavior is not permissible when he is mad.
+Address issues like name-calling, destruction of property, and physical aggression so that your child knows that such behavior is not permissible when they are mad.

 Kids require skills to manage their anger.
 Anger management for kids becomes easy when you make a list with your child of constructive ways to handle emotion.
 Some anger management activities for kids are as follows:

 Go to a quiet place

 Breathing exercises.
 Ask your child to deeply breathe in through his nose while you count to four and then breathe out from the mouth while you count to eight